Click on any of the 4 games below to get to its components.

-Media Detectives games, created by kids for kids, are student-led, inquiry-based, fun and very interactive – and can be completed in 2 classroom periods at most.
+All of our free 4 Media Detective games are student-led, inquiry-based, fun and very interactive – and can be completed in 2 classroom periods at most.
+They were created by kids for kids.

 Please email DK@InquiringMindsInstitute.org if you wish to arrange a free consultation.